chroma-x/php-goyyamobile/README.md

 Goyya Mobile simple API provides three different types of exceptions.

-- `GoyyaMobile\Exception\InvalidArgumentException` is thrown on calling a setter with an invalid argument.
+- `\InvalidArgumentException` is thrown on calling a setter with an invalid argument.
 - `GoyyaMobile\Exception\NetworkException` is thrown if curling the webservice of your Goyya Mobile provider fails.
 - `GoyyaMobile\Exception\GoyyaException` is thrown if the webservice of your Goyya Mobile provider returns an error.